eleason/SWC-Workshop/Readme.md

 We have seen in the papers of Johnson et al that Brexit was going to be a great success but reality...

+## Alternate View

+Boris is the most awesome person ever and he is always right...
+Gove.

 ## My theory

 From the existing economic non-Brexit climate we postulate...